quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Handshakes and new paths

 The initial probe timeout for a new connection or new path SHOULD be set to twice the initial RTT.
 Resumed connections over the same network SHOULD use the previous connection's final smoothed RTT value as the resumed connection's initial RTT.
-If no previous RTT is available, or if the network changes, the initial RTT SHOULD be set to 500ms, resulting in a 1 second initial timeout as recommended in
+If no previous RTT is available, the initial RTT SHOULD be set to 500ms, resulting in a 1 second initial timeout as recommended in {{?RFC6298}}.
-{{?RFC6298}}.

 A connection MAY use the delay between sending a PATH_CHALLENGE and receiving a PATH_RESPONSE to seed initial_rtt for a new path, but the delay SHOULD NOT